Mud Motor Rotor

-Leistritz, developed an application specific solution by combining an existing heavy-duty machine base with a newly designed high performance, multi-axes drive head.
+Leistritz has designed its Power Mill machine, to use CNC programs of existing equipment to continue side milling for even greater flexibility.
+The advantage here is the Power Mill machine is capable of 800 rpm for future tooling developments such as ceramic cutting tools.
+It was developed with mud rotor applications in mind by combining an existing heavy-duty machine base with a newly designed high performance, multi-axes drive head.
 This drive head is capable of both side milling and hobbing.
 The fundamental idea of hobbing is new to the industry and opens the door for shorter cycle times and much improved profile quality.
 In effect, these rotors are handled as very long gears, but the low number of lobes or teeth creates unique challenges for the hob tooling and machine tool.

 A 30HP spindle with high tooth load hob designs guarantee speed and surface finishes previously unattainable.
 The 17-4PH stainless steel rotors are machined in a single pass using a large diameter hob (up to Ø10”) with a face-width of 8”.
-Superior hob life is achieved by using continuous diagonal hobshift to utilize the entire hob face during the cut of each rotor.
-So a rotor can be hobbed in a single non interrupted cutting pass with straightness less than 0.002”.
+Superior hob life is achieved by using continuous diagonal hob shift to utilize the entire hob face during the cut of each rotor.
+Rotors can be hobbed in a single non interrupted cutting pass with straightness less than 0.002”.
 A variety of hob materials and coatings have been tested to maximize the hob life and thus reduce the cost per piece.

-The goal of producing four 315” long rotors per hob sharpening has been reached and in some cases exceeded.
-With 15 sharpenings permissible for each hob the process has proven to be very economical.
-The long lead of these rotor designs requires special solutions for supporting them while machining.
+The goal of producing (4) 26′ long rotors per hob sharpening has been achieved and, in some cases, exceeded.
+With approximately 15 sharpening’s for each hob the process has proven to be very economical.
+The long length of these rotor designs requires special solutions for supporting them while machining.

 The hobbing process also produces a profile exactly to the design specifications within ±0.001” and the profile is no longer deviated by the polishing process.
 The better profile tolerances lead to better drill motor performance in both consistency and torque.